o2r-project/api/docs/compendium/substitute.md

 `GET /api/v1/substitution?base=jfL3w`

-Result will be a list of compendia ids that have been substituted using the given base:
+Result is a list of compendia ids that have been substituted using the given base:

 ```json
 200 OK